HelenHelene/eportfolio/NS/NS_Unit02.md

 The knowledge gained from studying the Cyber Kill Chain model and analyzing real-world case studies will undoubtedly enhance my understanding of APTs and enable me to contribute effectively to mitigating future threats.

 ### Professional Skills Matrix and Action Plan
-Moving forward, I will continue to build upon the knowledge and skills acquired in this unit.
+I will continue to build upon the knowledge and skills acquired in this unit.
 I plan to further explore additional case studies, participate in practical exercises, and stay updated with the latest advancements in APT detection and prevention techniques.

 ---